ash/raku-challenges/089/index.md

 ### 16. Pascal

-I have a question to you.
-When did you program in Pacal last time?
+I have a question for you.
+When did you program in Pascal last time?
 My answer is ‘Something like 30 years ago’.
 But honestly, that nostalgic mood is a great thing for the evenings around Christmas time.
 And while there’s no `gcd` built in, you can implement it yourself if you remember to use `<>` instead of `!=` and a single `=` in comparisons: `if paramCount() = 0 then`.
 I also struggled a bit with semicolons, for example, no semicolon allowed before `else`.

     (*
         To compile and run: